insertokername/custom-authlib/docs/django/2/grants.rst

 Custom Grant Types
 ------------------

 It is also possible to create your own grant types.
-In Authlib, a **Grant** supports two endpoints:
+In insertokname-authlib, a **Grant** supports two endpoints:

 1. Authorization Endpoint: which can handle requests with ``response_type``.